dualsky/keybrd/doc/tutorial_2_keybrd_multi-layer.md

 The microcontroller's pin numbers are in the headers.
-Each cell in the table's body contains a layout coordinate of that key (the bottom coordinates are swapped compared to the layout because the column wires are crossed).
+Each cell in the table's body contains a layout coordinate of that key (the bottom coordinates are swapped compared to the layout because the column wire cross).

 Here is how to make a matrix table:
 * Refer to the